A life-saving procedure improves fetal lung health and reduces post-natal complications

 Read related blog post on Dr. Ruano and his program.

-Center for Regenerative Medicine, clinical trials, Denise Klinkner, Findings, Innovations, maternal and fetal medicine, regenerative medicine, Rodrigo Ruano
+Center for Regenerative Medicine, clinical trials, Denise Klinker, Findings, Innovations, maternal and fetal medicine, Mayo Clinic Proceedings, minimally invasive surgery, regenerative medicine, Regenerative Medicine Minnesota, republished, Rodrigo Ruano